coast-framework/coast/docs/Upgrading.md

 make db/migrate
 ```

-This does not generate a `resources/schema.edn` like before because the schema for relationships has been separated out and is now defined by you, which means pull queries not only work with `*` as in
+This does not generate a `resources/schema.edn` like before because the schema for relationships has been separated and is now defined by you, which means pull queries not only work with `*` as in

 ```clojure
 (pull '* [:author/id 1])